PM Johnson's party sweeps aside Labour in northern English town

 The results of the other contests will be released over several days because COVID-19 restrictions have complicated the counts.
 Early results indicated the Conservatives had gained seats on English councils, which look after local services.

-The Hartlepool result continues a trend set by Johnson in the 2019 parliamentary election when he struck directly at Labour’s heartlands, the “Red Wall” areas of northern and central England, to win a commanding majority in parliament.
+The Hartlepool result continues a trend set by Johnson in the 2019 parliamentary election when he struck directly at Labour’s heartlands, the “Red Wall” areas of northern and central England, to win a commanding majority in parliament on a simple message to “get Brexit done”.

 Labour had tried to manage expectations over the vote, saying that Thursday’s elections would always be difficult at a time of the coronavirus pandemic, which has boosted support for the government because of its rapid vaccine rollout.